 Assigning tasks to appropriate stakeholders becomes easy with a process flow.
 Accountability of employees also improves as each employee is clear about the role, they play in the business process.

 Well-defined process workflows help streamline and optimize business processes.
 Process flows define a set of steps that employees can follow to achieve desired business outcomes.
 The steps in the workflows visually guide and indicate which stage of the process people are in.
-Setting up the sales process, employee onboarding, Capex approvals are examples of process flows.
+Setting up the sales process, employee onboarding, and Capex approvals are examples of process flows.
 Two main purposes of process workflows are explaining how the process works and improving process efficiency.

 How to Document a Process Flow?